julai215/itf_manual_testing_final_project_example_and_portofolio/Final Project/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
+* exploratory regression testing must be performed on the My Info module, which includes the Dependents section

 #### 1.1.4 Test scope